PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Underdark/The Shadow's Cradle.md

 > Was it truly for the greater good, or was it just blind obedience to a flawed system?

 *You killed them*
 > Choosing to sacrifice another man isn't an act of valor or righteousness.
 It is a shadowed deed, veiled in the guise of necessity, yet it remains nothing less than murder.
+You killed them.
+You killed me.
+You killed us all.